andrew/ultimate-awesome/README.md

 - [awesome-windows-exploitation](https://github.com/GuardianRG/awesome-windows-exploitation) - A curated list of awesome Windows Exploitation resources, and shiny things.
 Inspired by awesom.
 - [awesome-clip-papers](https://github.com/jacobmarks/awesome-clip-papers) - The most impactful papers related to contrastive pretraining for multimodal models!.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
-- [awesome-finance-ai-papers](https://github.com/junhua/awesome-finance-ai-papers) - A collection and review of top CS conference papers in AI for Finance.
 - [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
 - [awesome-reticulum](https://github.com/lorien/awesome-reticulum) - A curated list of projects related to Reticulum Network.
 - [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).